advanced-computer-lab-2023/Ragel-w-6-setat-Clinic/root/README.md

 - **Collaboration via GitHub:** Develop teamwork skills by collaborating on GitHub, ensuring effective version control and collaborative development.

 - **Project Management & Feedback:** Engage with project management practices and feedback sessions to iteratively improve the project.
+## Motivation

+The motivation behind this project is rooted in a strong commitment to improving healthcare accessibility.
+This platform aims to provide a centralized hub for accessing healthcare services, enabling easy connections between patients and pharmacists while facilitating access to crucial medical information.

+As a requirement for our ACL course at GUC, this project allowed us to delve into and implement the MERN Stack.
+It provided a valuable opportunity to critically think about and execute a fully functional website, offering insights into our future career paths.
 ## Tech/Framework used
 - MERN Stack (MongoDB, Express.js, React.js, Node.js)
 - JavaScript